rlorigro/GFAse/README.md

 Options:
-  -h,--help                   Print this help message and exit -i,--input TEXT REQUIRED    Path to BAM containing proximity linked reads.
+  -h,--help                   Print this help message and exit -i,--input TEXT REQUIRED    Path to file which contains contact/link information.
+This can be either a BAM or a CSV.
+BAM: contains proximity linked reads (or any long/linked read type).
 MUST be grouped by read name.
 Does not need index or regional sorting.
+CSV: a simple CSV with format: name_a,name_b,weight with types [string],[string],[int32], first line or header is skipped
   -g,--gfa TEXT               Path to GFA containing assembly graph to be phased -o,--output_dir TEXT REQUIRED
                               Path to (nonexistent) directory where output will be stored